mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2019 and Earlier

+1. Chaudhry, A., Rohrbach, M., Elhoseiny, M., Ajanthan, T., Dokania, P. K., Torr, P. H., & Ranzato, M. A. (2019).
+On tiny episodic memories in continual learning. *arXiv preprint arXiv:1902.10486*.

+     - dubbed episodic memory, that stores few examples from previous tasks and then to replay these examples when training for future tasks
+     - empirically analyze the effectiveness of a very small episodic memory in a CL setup where each training example is only seen once
+       - Very simple/naive idea of external memory save for the past experiences [algo 1]

 1. Javed, K., & White, M. (2019).
 Meta-learning representations for continual learning. *Advances in neural information processing systems*, *32*.

      - Propose OML, an objective that directly minimizes catastrophic interference by learning representations that accelerate future learning (?) and robust to forgetting under online updates in continual learning.